ItsJohnTheDeveloper/emji-rustcli/README.md

 ## Emji Rust CLI

-Simple Rust cli that references a JSON file to retrieve the corrosponding emoji passed via `<FRUIT>` arg and prints the number of emojis using `<QTY>`
+Simple Rust cli that references a JSON file to retrieve the corresponding emoji passed via `<FRUIT>` arg and prints the number of emojis using `<QTY>`

 ### cli-arguments: `<FRUIT> <QTY>`